User Guide

 • How long does extraction take?

-Extraction typically completes in a few minutes for small document sets.
+The system typically completes extraction within a few minutes for small document sets.
 Larger sets scale proportionally.

 • Can an attribute definition be changed after creation?